s-victor/TinyPedal/docs/customization.md

     vehicle_classification
 Set one of the three vehicle classifications where stats will be saved.

 `Class - Brand` saves corresponding stats under class and brand name.
-Make sure to use [Vehicle brand editor](#vehicle-brand-editor) to import brand name.
+Make sure to use [Vehicle Brand Editor](#vehicle-brand-editor) to import brand name.
 If brand name does not exist, only class name will be used instead.

 `Class` saves corresponding stats under class name only.